MERV 8 vs Merv 11 vs Merv 13: Which is Best?

 Advantages

-- May catch microscopic allergens
+- Captures microscopic allergens and pollutants

 Limitations